 Ramseur is a very small town located in the state of North Carolina.
 With a population of 1,701 people and two constituent neighborhoods, Ramseur is the 329th largest community in North Carolina.

-When you are in Ramseur, you'll notice that it is more blue-collar than most other communities in America.
-48.13% of Ramseur’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Ramseur is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Ramseur who work in office and administrative support (11.62%), sales jobs (10.24%), and management occupations (7.61%).
+Because occupations involving physical labor dominate the local economy, Ramseur is generally considered to be a blue-collar town.
+40.15% of the Ramseur workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Ramseur is a town of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Ramseur who work in office and administrative support (11.09%), sales jobs (11.09%), and management occupations (9.49%).

 Also of interest is that Ramseur has more people living here who work in computers and math than 95% of the places in the US.

-Ramseur is a very ethnically-diverse town.
+Ramseur is an extremely ethnically-diverse town.
 The people who call Ramseur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ramseur residents report their race to be White, followed by Black or African-American.
 Ramseur also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.60% of the town’s residents.
-Important ancestries of people in Ramseur include English, Irish, Swiss, and Italian.
+People of Hispanic or Latino origin account for 17.86% of the town’s residents.
+Important ancestries of people in Ramseur include English, Irish, Italian, and Swiss.

 The most common language spoken in Ramseur is English.
 Other important languages spoken here include Spanish and Urdu.